Shao Xinyu

-Shao Xinyu (邵新宇 (Shào Xīnyǔ); born November 1967) is a Chinese engineer and politician who served as a vice governor of Hubei.
-He previously served as Chinese Communist Party Committee Secretary of Huazhong University of Science and Technology from 2017 to 2021, and as a vice minister of Science and Technology from 2021 to 2022.
+Shao Xinyu (邵新宇 (Shào Xīnyǔ); born November 1967) is a Chinese engineer and politician who served as a deputy director of the Office of the Central Integrated Military and Civilian Development Commission.
+He previously served as Chinese Communist Party Committee Secretary of Huazhong University of Science and Technology from 2017 to 2021, as a vice minister of Science and Technology from 2021 to 2022, and as a vice governor of Hubei from 2022 to 2025.

 Early life

 Shao was born in Jingjiang, Jiangsu, in November 1968.
 His father Shao Daosheng (邵道生) is a researcher at the Institute of Sociology, Chinese Academy of Social Sciences.
 He attended Jingjiang High School.
 He earned a bachelor's degree in 1986, a master's degree in 1990, and a doctor's degree in 1992, all from Huazhong University of Science and Technology.
 He pursued advanced studies in the United States, earning a doctor's degree from the University of Michigan.
 He was a research assistant at Ford Motor Company between June 1996 and August 1998.